-Our primary business is managing single family and multifamily residential properties, however, many Real Property Management offices are also experts in managing other types of property including apartment complexes, Common Interest Communities, Real Estate Owned (REO) properties, and commercial property.
+Our primary business is managing single family and multifamily residential properties, however, many Real Property Management offices are also experts in managing other types of property including apartment communities, Common Interest Communities, Real Estate Owned (REO) properties, and commercial property.

 Common Interest Communities

 Real Property Management has the professional experience, systems, and tools to deliver excellent service to your community.
-We’ll help you minimize the stress and hassles that come with property management and improve relations among your members.
+We’ll help you minimize the stress and hassles that come with association management and improve relations among your members.

 Five Ways We Can Help